Gender bias on Wikipedia: Efforts to measure gender disparity

 A 2017 study by Heather Ford and Judy Wajcman observes that research on the gender bias continues to frame the problem as a deficit in women.
 In contrast, their central argument states that infrastructure studies in feminist technoscience allows the gender analysis to be taken to a further level.
 It looks at three issues within the infrastructure: content policies, software, and the legalistic framework of operation.
 It suggests that progress can be made through altering that culture of knowledge production through encouraging alternate knowledge, reducing the technical barriers to editing, and addressing the complexity of Wikipedia policies.

-In their February 2018 article, "Pipeline of Online Participation Inequalities : The Case of Wikipedia Editing", Shaw and Hargittai concluded from their studies that solving the problems of participation inequality including gender bias requires a broader focus on subjects other than inequality.
-They recommended a focus on encouraging participants of all educational backgrounds, skill levels, and age groups will help Wikipedia to improve.
+In their February 2018 article, "Pipeline of Online Participation Inequalities: The Case of Wikipedia Editing", Shaw and Hargittai concluded from their studies that solving the problems of participation inequality including gender bias requires a broader focus on subjects other than inequality.
+They recommended a focus on encouraging participants of all educational backgrounds, skill levels, and age groups to help Wikipedia to improve.
 They recommended further that informing more women that Wikipedia is free to edit and open to everyone is critical in eliminating gender bias.

 In March 2018, mathematician Marie A. Vitulli wrote in Notices of the American Mathematical Society, "The percentage of women editors on Wikipedia remains dismally low."

 In 2014, Noopur Raval, a PhD candidate at UC Irvine, wrote in "The Encyclopedia Must Fail!– Notes on Queering Wikipedia" that "making a platform open access does not automatically translate to equality of participation, ease of access, or cultural acceptance of the medium."
-In 2017, researchers Matthew A. Vetter and Keon Mandell Pettiway explain that the white, cis-gendered male dominance among Wikipedia editors has led to the "erasure of non-normative gender and sexual identities", in addition to cis-gendered females.
-The "androcentric and heteronormative discourses" of Wikipedia editing insufficiently allow "marginalized gender and sexual identities to take part in language use and the construction of knowledge."
+In 2017, researchers Matthew A. Vetter and Keon Mandell Pettiway said that the white, cis-gendered male dominance among Wikipedia editors has led to the "erasure of non-normative gender and sexual identities", in addition to cis-gendered females, and that the "androcentric and heteronormative discourses" of Wikipedia editing insufficiently allow "marginalized gender and sexual identities to take part in language use and the construction of knowledge."